 Senator Tom Harkin of Iowa and Representative Peter DeFazio of Oregon have each introduced a bill in their respective chambers of congress (S.1787 and H.R.
-3313) that will impose a financial transaction tax similar to the one proposed by Hg which is discussed further in The One-Penny Solution.
+3313) that will impose a financial transaction tax similar to the one proposed by Harvey Gold‘s posting on this site, which is discussed further in The One-Penny Solution.
 The bill has strong union support, see this AFL-CIO link.
 The EU is also considering a financial transaction tax.

 The idea is that the tax is small enough so that it doesn’t penalize long term investments very much.
 The tax would have a more substantial impact on the high frequency speculative trading that flips stock and commodity investments in very short time frames, hours or even minutes, for small percentage but very fast profit.
 These are the types of investments that many blame for high gas prices.
 They contribute nothing in the way of real goods or services and they don’t help business raise capital.
 All they do is make a fast paper profit for the investors.
 As Congressman Defazio said, these rapid traders “don’t make things, they don’t feed people — they churn”.

 The transaction tax would reduce market volume.
 Whether or not that’s a good thing depends on your point of few.
 People who make money skimming commissions off trades obviously will be against anything that reduces volume.
 GOP politicians are against it too.
 On the other hand, many believe this type of trading destabilizes the markets and diverts investment dollars away from productive investments.
 Many blame the May 6, 2010 “flash crash” on these speculative investments.